whisperglen/learnopengl/README.md

-Following the OpenGL tutorials at learnopengl.com
+Following the OpenGL tutorials at https://learnopengl.com

+Using GLFW library from https://www.glfw.org/ <br>
+Using GLAD library from https://glad.dav1d.de/